dgiovanis/dgiovanis.github.io/_pages/projects.md

 <strong>Funding Source</strong>: <a href="https://www.ceratizit" target="_blank">CERATIZIT</a>, <a href="https://www.fnr.lu" target="_blank">Luxembourgh National Research Fund</a><br>

 The project OptiSimCVD proposes a data-driven framework for prediction, sensitivity analysis and uncertainty quantification in industrial-scale processes used to produce hard coatings and wear protection.
 The core of the production process is Chemical Vapor Deposition (CVD) reactors with different set up but with a common goal: uniform coatings with strict limits of variability.
-# Data from this process are utilized to identify clusters of reactors with different set-up but similar qualitative characteristics of the coating.
-Then regression models will be developed for each one of the clusters, that will correlate inputs (features) with the output.
-Finally, surrogate models will be used in the context of forward uncertainty quantification and sensitivity analysis to eventually develop a tool that will contribute to process efficiency by reducing scrap rate (30%) and improve quality by enhancing homogeneity (15%).
+Uncertainty quantification will contribute to process efficiency by reducing scrap rate (30%) and improve quality by enhancing homogeneity (15%).

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/video.mov"/>